Kunlun Nu people: Tang Dynasty

 Gradually, during the Tang dynasty, Kunlun became associated with all people who have darker skin than the Chinese.
 This broad definition caused confusion, as Chinese people themselves were occasionally referred to as Kunlun.
 Although the association of Kunlun with darker skinned people gained popularity, it is unlikely that Chinese people traveled to Africa during this time.
 The lack of travel leaves room for error and exaggeration in depictions of the Kunlun.

 The definition of the Kunlun Nu evolved to gain negative meanings in some forms of literature.
 The term “devil slaves” appears in primary sources from Zhu Yu to relate the Kunlun people to wild animals.
 The Kunlun were described as having incredible strength but lacking intellect.
 To reinforce their point, Yu states that the languages of the Kunlun people are inhuman.
-This was because they spoke Hebrew.
 The Chinese attributed this language barrier as them lacking intelligence.
 Guang Zhiyi, written by Wang Shixing, references Kunlun slaves as entirely subservient to their masters.
 Shixing describes the Kunlun Nu as essentially unable to think without the lead of their master.
 The Kunlun Nu followed all instructions from only their master, even if the instruction was to take their own life.
 The term “devil slaves” does not cover all Kunlun people.
 "Devil slave" only refers to Africans who could open their eyes underwater.

 Kunlun did not only take on negative meanings.
 Many writers, including Zhao Rugua, highlight the Kunlun’s mythological powers.
 Zhao showcases these powers, such as healing and the ability to change form, of the Kunlun slaves throughout his writing.
 When describing swimming, Zhao shifts the connotation of the Kunlun to experts of the water rather than devils in human form.